GaloisInc/saw-training/Swap.rst

         return x;
     }

 then the number of loop iterations would depend on the symbolic value :math:`y`, rather than on some pre-determined concrete number.
-This means that, each time through the ``for`` loop, two new branches must be explored: one in which the present concrete value of ``i`` is less than the symbolic value of :math:`y`, and on in which it is not.
+This means that, each time through the ``for`` loop, two new branches must be explored: one in which the present concrete value of ``i`` is less than the symbolic value of :math:`y`, and one in which it is not.
 The number of branches to be explored is too large for the execution to terminate in a reasonable amount of time.
 In other words: symbolic execution is most applicable to programs that "obviously" terminate, or programs in which the number of loop iterations do not depend on which specific input is provided.

 Most cryptographic primitives fall into the class of programs for which symbolic execution is a good technique.
 They typically don't have loops in which the number of iterations depends on specific input values, for instance.